cmusphinx/cmusphinx.github.io/wiki/tutorialadapt.md

 by the SphinxTrain tools.
 To do this, use the `pocketsphinx_mdef_convert`
 program:

-	pocketsphinx_mdef_convert -text en-us/mdef en-us/mdef.txt
+	$HOME/cmusphinx/bin/pocketsphinx_mdef_convert -text en-us/mdef en-us/mdef.txt

 In the downloads the `mdef` is already in the text form.

 ### Accumulating observation counts

 The next step in the adaptation is to collect statistics from the adaptation data.
 This is done using the `bw` program from SphinxTrain.
-You should be able to find the `bw` tool in a sphinxtrain installation in the folder `/usr/local/libexec/sphinxtrain` (or under another prefix on Linux) or in `bin\Release` (in the sphinxtrain directory on Windows).
-Copy it to the working directory along with the `map_adapt` and `mk_s2sendump` programs.
+You should be able to find the `bw` tool in a sphinxtrain installation in the folder `$HOME/cmusphinx/libexec/sphinxtrain`.

 Now, to collect the statistics, run:

-	./bw \
+	$HOME/cmusphinx/libexec/sphinxtrain/bw \
 	 -hmmdir en-us \
 	 -moddeffn en-us/mdef.txt \
 	 -ts2cbfn .ptm. \